 Professional Skills Electives

 Graduate students are also eligible to earn a Certificate in Professional Communication and Managerial Skills (PCMS) by completing 4 professional skills electives.
-To apply for the PCMS Certificate, please visit http://pcms.ncsu.edu/ for course requirements and application procedures.
+Find course requirements and application procedures.
 Typically a student wanting to complete the MGIST + PCMS will require at least 36 total credit hours